fabriciodanioj/eth-social-network/README.md

 # ETH Social Network

-An social media dApp made with React, using the blockchain as server.
+An social media dApp made with React, using the eth blockchain as server.
 The user can post and tip other user posts with ETH.
 The smart contract was made with solidity.